Assault on a Family Member in Dallas, TX

 While every case is unique, several defense strategies can prove effective if you’re charged with assaulting a family member.
 These may include showing that police rushed to a judgment, arguing that you were defending yourself, or challenging the victim’s credibility.
 By utilizing these defenses and other tactics, your defense lawyer may be able to secure you a reduction, dismissal, or get you a not guilty verdict.

 Fortunately, prosecutors must prove your guilt beyond a reasonable doubt.
-This is the highest burden of proof in our justice system and can be a powerful defense when implemented by a skilled family violence defense attorney.
+This is the highest burden of proof in our justice system and can be a powerful defense when implemented by a skilled defense attorney in Dallas, TX.

 Start with a Case Evaluation